jacobcode01/ChurnLabs/README.md

 <hr>

 ## Impact
-- Raised churn recall from 80% to 90% by tuning the decision threshold, improving early identification of high-risk customers.
+- Raised churn recall from 80% to 90% by tuning the decision threshold, catching more high-risk customers early.
-- Prioritized recall over precision to catch more true churners, treating a false positive as the cheaper retention error.
+- Prioritized recall over precision, treating a false positive as the cheaper retention error.
 - Deployed an on-demand churn prediction system, enabling immediate churn-risk assessment at decision time.

 <hr>